Written by: Roberts-Katz-Clayton

-The song was among a number of cover versions performed by The Beatles during the Get Back sessions.
-The group's arrangement was slower than Holly's, emphasising the sad, blues lyrics in place of the more uptempo pop original.
+The song was among a number of cover versions performed by The Beatles during the January 1969 sessions which resulted in Let It Be.
+The group’s arrangement was slower than Holly’s, emphasising the sad, blues lyrics in place of the more uptempo pop original.

 Lyrics